DILCISBoard/E-ARK-AIP/index.md

 contains the original submission as well as any submission updates added after the AIP was created.
 The following obligatory requirement applies:

-**AIP-SUBMISSION-ROOT**: The root directory of the AIP package COULD contain a `submission` directory which is a container for the original submission and for any updates of SIPs which are submitted after the AIP was created.
+<a name="aip-submission-root"></a>**AIP-SUBMISSION-ROOT**: The root directory of
+the AIP package COULD contain a `submission` directory which is a container for the original submission and for any updates of SIPs which are submitted after the AIP was created.

-In case updating submissions is permitted after the AIP was created, the submission folder can contain sub-folders which can contain a series of original submission and submission updates.
+If submission updates are enabled for a repository, the submission folder can contain sub-folders with a series of submissions, starting from the original one and followed by the submission updates.

 If the submission folder does not contain a METS file, it is assumed that one or several submissions are contained in subfolders.

-**AIP-SUBMISSION-IP**: The `submission` folder MUST contain an IP or at least one or several IPs in sub-folders.
+<a name="aip-submission-ip"></a>**AIP-SUBMISSION-IP**: The `submission` folder
+MUST contain an IP or at least one or several IPs in sub-folders.

-**AIP-SUBMISSION-IPS**: If the `submission` folder contains one or several sub-folders, the sub-folders MUST contain IPs.
+<a name="aip-submission-ips"></a>**AIP-SUBMISSION-IPS**: If the `submission`
+folder contains one or several sub-folders, the sub-folders MUST contain IPs.

+<a name="aip-submission-nomets"></a>**AIP-SUBMISSIONS-NOMETS**: If the
-**AIP-SUBMISSIONS-NOMETS**: If the `submission` folder contains one or several IPs in sub-folders it MUST NOT contain a METS file.
+`submission` folder contains one or several IPs in sub-folders it MUST NOT contain a METS file.

 The naming scheme of these sub-folders can be freely defined.
 However, it should reflect the order of original submission and updates.
 This means that the folder names should allow alphanumerical ordering, for example, by using zerofill-number suffixes or by deriving the folder name from an ISO 8601 date.

+<a name="aip-submissions-order"></a>**AIP-SUBMISSIONS-ORDER**: The sub-folders
-**AIP-SUBMISSIONS-ORDER**: The sub-folders containing IPs SHOULD allow alphanumeric sorting, e.g. by using zero-fill numbers or ISO 8601 date derived strings as part of the folder name.
+containing IPs SHOULD allow alphanumeric sorting, e.g. by using zero-fill numbers or ISO 8601 date derived strings as part of the folder name.

 Examples for submission folder names which allow alphanumerical sorting: